makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

 A small Twitter clone that will allow the users to post messages to a public stream.
-Duplicate home pages - one with a log in / sign up buttons, the other with peep it / sign out buttons
+Users must log in (or sign up, when users are automatically logged in).

 Fork this repo, then run bundle install.